Reconstructing k-essence: Unifying the attractor $n_S(N)$ and the swampland criteria: The k-essence model

 Note that combining eqs.(\ref{H2}) and (\ref{DH}) we have that the first slow roll parameter $\epsilon_1$ can be rewritten as $\epsilon_1=X(1+2L)/H^2$.

 In general, in order to give a measure of the inflationary expansion in an inflationary model, we can define the number of $e$-folds $N$ as

-where the quantities $t$ and $t_e$ correspond to two different values of cosmological times in which the time $t_e$ indicates the end of inflationary stage and the number of $e-$folds at the end of inflation is defined as $N(t=t_{e})=0$.
+where the quantities $t$ and $t_e$ correspond to two different values of cosmological time in which the time $t_e$ indicates the end of inflationary stage and additionally we have assumed that the number of $e-$folds at the end of inflation is defined as $N(t=t_{e})=0$.